Can't Beat The Real Thing

 |

-Singer Eva Cassidy (as yet undiscovered by the record-buying public at large) dies from cancer on 2nd November.
+Singer Eva Cassidy (as yet undiscovered by the record-buying public at large) dies from cancer on 2nd November, aged 33.

 Bill Clinton is re-elected President of the USA on 5th November.